arly in his career,

 Soldiers shot her prize gobbler and ordered her to cook it.

 After feeding and serving them lots of wine Nancy grabbed one of their guns, promising to shoot the first one that moved.

 After shooting two, her husband showed up and they hung the rest.

 Polish General Casmir Pulaski,

-who died fighting the British at Savannah.
+father of the American cavalry, who died fighting the British at Savannah.

 of Georgia became the Continental Army's highest ranking Jewish officer.